LAM-IJLRA/lam-lib/README.md

 This library is a toolkit for digital instrument making in Max (® Cycling74).

-The code is under GNU-LGPL licence which can be read in the file named LICENCE.md.
+The code is under GNU-GPL licence which can be read in the file named LICENCE.md.

 This is all draft at the moment.
 Use at your own risk and curiosity.